Today marks the four year anniversary of one of the great UFC cards in recent years.

 Ferguson has turned himself into one of the most dangerous lightweights in the UFC.
 He currently has the longest win streak in the division with eight, tied for the division record.
 But that had to begin somewhere.
 At UFC 166, Ferguson was coming off a unanimous decision loss to Michael Johnson, snapping a six-fight win streak.
 Trying to get back on the horse, Ferguson took on Mike Rio, who was coming off his first loss in the UFC.

 Ferguson got out of the gate and started applying the pressure immediately to Rio.
 Ferguson worked his ground game and secured a submission victory via D'Arce Choke in the first round.
 Though known for the D'Arce now, this was the first time "El Cucuy" won by using it.
-This fight earned Ferguson the "Submission of the Night" and kickstarted his win streak in the UFC, which he'll attempt to run to nine consecutive wins when he faces Rafael dos Anjos on November 5.
+This fight earned Ferguson the "Submission of the Night" and kickstarted his win streak in the UFC.
+He's pushed that streak to 10 straight and is now the Interim Lightweight Champion.

 UFC 166 was a tremendous success for the sport, both with the quality of the fights and the financial aspect.
 It will also go down as one of the cards with the most storylines stemming from it.